AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 <img src="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/main/Photos/Mount_Board_v1.0_bugfix_p1.jpeg" width=25% height=25%><img src="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/blob/main/Photos/Mount_Board_v1.0_bugfix_p2.jpeg" width=20% height=20%>

  - For some taste the LED might be too bright.
-If that is the case, chnage R1 adn R2 values on Companion PCB to 2.2K or 3K, or 3.5K.
+If that is the case, change R1 adn R2 values on Companion PCB to 2.2k or 3k, or 3.5k.
 Higher the values lower the brightness.

 # Some future work:
 - Test ATU and battery charger implications into the QMX+ performance in the context of the parasitic interference